-The Panama Pacific Exposition Gold Quarter Eagle was one of five different coins authorized to mark the international exposition held in San Francisco, California.
+The Panama Pacific Exposition Gold Quarter Eagle (Buy on eBay) was one of five different coins authorized to mark the international exposition held in San Francisco, California.
 The coins included two different $50 gold pieces, one $2.50 gold quarter eagle, one gold dollar, and one silver half dollar.

 An American Eagle perched on a stand is pictured on the reverse of the 1915-S Panama Pacific $2.50 Gold Coin.
 The stand includes the motto “E Pluribus Unum” with the denomination expressed as “2 1/2 Dol” below and “United States of America” above the eagle.
 The obverse of the coin was designed by Charles E. Barber, while the reverse was designed by George T. Morgan.